 Researching is necessary for your own career exploration and to prepare for interviews.

 While researching industries, look for an alignment of your interests and factors including income potential, pathways for advancement, and work-life balance.
 Once you have narrowed your industry focus, you can look at specific companies within that industry.
-Ultimately, we hope that you will be able to participate in an job shadowing experience, or an internship to inform your future career.
+Ultimately, we hope that you will be able to participate in a job shadowing experience or an internship to inform your future career.

 Get started with your industry and career research process.